pyvideo/steve/docs/library.rst

 ---------------

 This fixes the `language` property in each json file.
-It sets it to "Italian" if the word "Italiano" appears in the summary.
+It sets it to "Italian" if the word "Italiana" appears in the summary.
 Otherwise it sets it to "English".

 ::